Republic of New Afrika: History

+The idea of the RNA arose following the events of the 1967 Detroit riot.
+It was the first separate nation declared by African Americans in the United States.

 The vision for this country was first promulgated by the Malcolm X Society on March 31, 1968, at a Black Government Conference held in Detroit, Michigan.
 The conference participants drafted a constitution and declaration of independence, and they identified five Southern states Louisiana, Mississippi, Alabama, Georgia and South Carolina (with adjoining areas in East Texas and North Florida) as subjugated national territory.